realme-GT-Neo6-Development/recovery_device_realme_pineapple/README.md

 ## Modifications themselves
 - [X] Utility: parted (repartition your device's partitions.
 Included in recovery)
-- [ ] Utility: gdisk / sfdisk (GPT fix for Windows starting with 24H2.
+- [X] Utility: gdisk (GPT fix for Windows starting with 24H2.
 Will be included in recovery with additional script for automatic fix later in releases)
-- [X] Auto-mount of ESP, Windows and Linux partitions in recovery</br>
+- [X] Auto-mount of ESP, Windows and Linux partitions in recovery
+- [ ] Quick format of Linux / Windows partition from recovery</br>
-More mods will be added later...
+**More features will be added later...**

 # Building
 ```bash